priyachris/API/RESTAPI URL Guide.md

 This contains the actual product variant information:
 * Each variant has identifiers, price, status, and inventory count<br>
 * The example shows a blue, medium-sized "Premium Edition" variant<br>
-* The full response would include up to 25 variants (limited by the pagination settings)<br>
+* The full response would include up to 25 records (limited by the pagination settings)<br>

 ### Response Headers: Metadata about the response
   ```